nie-lang/StabStitch/README.md

 ## 📝 Changelog

-- [x] 2023.03.11: The paper of the arXiv version is online.
+- [x] 2024.03.11: The paper of the arXiv version is online.
-- [ ] Release the camera-ready version at arXiv.
+- [x] 2024.07.11: We have replaced the original arXiv version with the final camera-ready version.
 - [ ] Release the StabStitch-D dataset.
 - [ ] Release the inference code and pre-trained model.
 - [ ] Release a more generalized model trained on the traditional video stitching datasets (collected from previous traditional video stitching papers).